James Jones (wide receiver): Green Bay Packers (first stint)

-Jones was selected by the Green Bay Packers in the third round of the 2007 NFL draft.
+Jones was selected by the Green Bay Packers in the third round of the 2007 NFL draft with the 78th overall pick.

 Jones with the Packers in 2012.

 Jones was a starter for the Packers in the first game of the 2007 season.
 He caught four passes for 29 total yards in a 16–13 victory over the Philadelphia Eagles.
 Jones scored his first professional touchdown in a week four match-up vs. the Minnesota Vikings at the Metrodome.
 With Green Bay leading 16–9, Brett Favre hit Jones on a pass down the right sideline that went 33 yards for a touchdown, giving Green Bay a 22–9 lead.
 The Packers would end up winning the game 23–16.
 Jones was announced as the Diet Pepsi NFL Rookie of the Week for games played on October 28–29, 2007.
 Jones had three receptions for 107 yards including a first-quarter 79-yard touchdown in the Packers' 19–13 win over the Denver Broncos.
 Jones finished the year with 47 receptions for 676 yards and two touchdowns.

+In the 2008 season, Jones finished with 20 receptions for 274 yards and one touchdown in ten games.

 Throughout the 2009 season, Jones remained third on the depth chart, behind longtime veterans Donald Driver and Greg Jennings.
-In 2009, Jones caught 32 passes, had 440 receiving yards, and scored 5 touchdowns.
-Jones added 3 receptions, 50 yards, and 1 touchdown in Green Bay's Wild Card playoff overtime loss against the Arizona Cardinals.
+In 2009, Jones caught 32 passes, had 440 receiving yards, and scored five touchdowns.
+Jones added three receptions, 50 yards, and one touchdown in Green Bay's Wild Card playoff overtime 51–45 loss against the Arizona Cardinals.